dhall1995/GrapHiC/docs/source/index.rst

     * functionality for integrating 1D epigenetic datatracks with Hi-C graph representations

 .. note::
    This is an early-stage project and a lot more documentation and functionality is planned to be included.
-If you are a structural biologist or machine learning researcher in computational biology, my inbox is always open for suggestions and assistance!
+If you are a structural biologist or machine learning researcher in computational biology, my inbox is always open (dh486@cam.ac.uk)

 .. toctree::
    :glob: